Bolt (2008 film): Plot

-Bolt, freed from the patrol van by Rhino, finally realizes and accepts that he is just a normal dog.
-However, he regains his confidence after Rhino (oblivious to this revelation) exhorts him to heroism.
-They rescue Mittens from the shelter; as they continue west, Bolt and Mittens form a close friendship, in which she teaches Bolt how to be an ordinary dog and enjoy typical dog activities.
-Mittens makes plans for the three of them to stay in Las Vegas, but Bolt is still drawn to find Penny.
-Mittens, who was abandoned by her own humans, asserts that Penny is just an actor and that no human truly "loves" their pet.
-Bolt refuses to believe her, and continues on alone to Hollywood.
-Rhino scolds Mittens, saying friends should never abandon each other, and the two set off after him.
+Bolt, badly damaged by himself and freed from the patrol van by Rhino, finally realizes and accepts that he is just a normal dog.
+However, he regains his confidence after Rhino (oblivious to the revelation) gives him a motivating speech, and they later rescue Mittens from the shelter.
+As they travel west, Bolt and Mittens form a close friendship; she teaches him how to be an ordinary dog and enjoy typical dog activities.
+Mittens makes plans for the three of them to stay in Las Vegas, but Bolt is still determined to find Penny.
+Mittens reveals to Bolt that she was declawed and abandoned by her owners and believes that no human truly "loves" their pet.
+Bolt vehemently disagrees with her and continues on alone to Hollywood.
+After finding out about Bolt's departure, Rhino decides to follow Bolt to Hollywood and convinces Mittens to come with him.

-When Bolt reaches the studio, he finds Penny embracing his look-alike during a rehearsal, and leaves feeling heartbroken.
-However, Mittens catches up to him and tells him that she overheard Penny and her mother after the rehearsal, both genuinely distressed about the loss of the real Bolt.
-At the same time, the Bolt look-alike panics during the show's filming and accidentally knocks over some lit torches, setting the stage on fire with Penny trapped inside.
-Bolt arrives, and the two reunite inside the burning studio, but are unable to escape before Penny begins to suffocate from the smoke.
-Penny begs Bolt to go, but Bolt refuses to leave her.
-Bolt repeatedly barks into the building's air vent, alerting the firefighters to their location.
+When Bolt reaches California and the studio, he finds Penny embracing the replacement dog during a rehearsal, and, believing that she has replaced him, leaves feeling heartbroken.
+Mittens, who has caught up to him and witnessed the events, reassures Bolt that Penny does love him.
+At the same time, the Bolt look-alike panics during the show's routinely violent filming of a fight scene and accidentally knocks over lit tiki torches, setting the stage on fire with Penny trapped inside.
+With the help of Mittens and Rhino, Bolt goes inside the burning studio and the two reunite but are unable to escape and Penny begins to suffocate from the smoke.
+Bolt stays with Penny and repeatedly superbarks into the building's air vent, alerting the firefighters to their location, and they are rescued.

-Bolt and Penny are rescued, but Penny and her mother quit when their overeager agent proposes they exploit the incident for publicity purposes.
-The show continues with a replacement "Bolt" and "Penny" and a bizarre new storyline involving alien abduction.
-Penny adopts Mittens and Rhino, and she and her family move to a rural home to enjoy a simpler lifestyle together.
+Penny and her mother quit the show after Penny's agent proposes that they exploit the incident for publicity.
+The show continues with new actors replacing Bolt and Penny and a bizarre new storyline involving alien abduction inspired by the movie's pigeon chorus.
+Penny adopts Mittens and Rhino, and they move to a rural home to enjoy a simpler lifestyle together.